Skip to main content

 Allow employees to move overtime to a time off policy

-If required, you can select what time off policy you would like employees to be able to move overtime hours to - This gives employees the choice of either being paid for their overtime, or increasing their time off allowance, which is the equivalent of time owed in lieu (TOIL).
+You can select a time off policy to have employees choose to move overtime hours to.
+This gives employees the choice of either you paying them for their overtime or increasing their time off allowance.
+This is the equivalent of time owed in lieu (TOIL).

 • Overtime only goes towards the selected time off policy

-• An employee can choose to split overtime hours to be paid salary and/or the selected time off policy.
+• An employee can choose to split overtime hours to be paid as salary and/or the selected time off policy

 Create an Overtime Category